 I've Opened Up: Exploring Learners' Perspectives on Progress

-Instructional material that covers assessing learner progression based on the student's point of view.
+Instructional material, from Ontario, Canada, covers assessing learner progression based on the student's point of view.

 This project explored learners' experiences and understanding of progress and sought to define and articulate this knowledge.
 The research showed the importance of understanding and valuing the perspectives learners have of their progress.
 We discovered numerous nonacademic outcomes critical to learners' progress that they associated with adult literacy programs.
 Learners realized very well what literacy can do for them and value the many nonacademic outcomes they experience in various facets of their lives.